na-na-hi/renget/archive/iftod.md

 ===================================

-\>You feel as if you're being judged by the Velkhana librarian with each book she pulls from your stack to stamp.
+%darkgreen%\>You feel as if you're being judged by the Velkhana librarian with each book she pulls from your stack to stamp.
 \>Her frown deepens until finally she pauses her work.
 \>"May I offer something from my recommendations?"
 \>You decline, but she continues anyway.
 \>She pulls out book after book of increasingly sappy romance novels.
 \>Her first recommendation is innocent enough, a novel depicting two dragons whose friendship grows to love, but after a series of works diving into human/dragon friendships, ends with something titled: "Thawing Her Heart: an erotic tale of the illicit romance between a strapping young businessman and the coy ice dragon he employs in his meat packing plant.
 Will the young dragoness resist her boss' increasingly salacious advances or will she find that there's more than pork that gets packed at this facility..."
-\>You stare over the back cover after reading the synopsis, but the Velkhana quickly looks away with a barely concealed blush.
+\>You stare over the back cover after reading the synopsis, but the Velkhana quickly looks away with a barely concealed blush.%%

 ===================================

 >[One pint-sized Velk coming right to your door](https://s1.desu-usergeneratedcontent.xyz/trash/image/1596/25/1596257035789.jpg).
 Shipping costs extra.

 "10/10 shipping speed, exactly as haughty and judgmental as described.
 Would buy again!"
-\>Laid up on the couch, watching TV
+%darkgreen%\>Laid up on the couch, watching TV
 \>Your recently delivered, tiny Velkhana laid next to you, not too far away but not too close either
 \>They refused to be placed in your lap and squirmed out of your grip with a displeased glare, but with every commercial break, the distance between the two of you has seemingly shrunk
 \>You notice the Velkhana eyeing the sandwich you made for your lunch and tear off a corner, leaving the morsel on the cushion between you and the monster